DiogoEduardo/Foundation-Mathematics-for-Computer-Science/README.md

-# numerical-calculation-in-Python
+# Foundation-Mathematics-for-Computer-Science
-# Many Exercises of many topics in Numerical Calculation using Python (JupyterNotebook)
+# Many Exercises of many topics in Mathematics for Computer Science using Python (JupyterNotebook)
 # Most of them are written in portuguese